dask/distributed/docs/source/scheduling-policies.rst

     of the task.

-From among this pool of workers, we then determine the worker where we think the task will start running the soonest, using :method:`Scheduler.worker_objective`.
+From among this pool of workers, we then determine the worker where we think the task will start running the soonest, using :meth:`Scheduler.worker_objective`.
 For each worker:

 1. We consider the estimated runtime of other tasks already queued on that worker.
     Then, we add how long it will take to transfer any dependencies to that worker that it doesn't already have, based on their size, in bytes, and the measured network bandwith between workers.
-(This does *not* consider serialization time, nor whether the data is spilled to disk versus in memory on the worker.)
+Note that this does *not* consider (de)serialization time, time to retrieve the data from disk if it was spilled, or potential differences between size in memory and serialized size.
 In practice, the queue-wait-time (known as *occupancy*) usually dominates, so data will usually be transferred to a different worker if it means the task can start any sooner.
 2. It's possible for ties to occur with the "start soonest" metric, though uncommon